 2:00-4:00pm Open Activities

-Each family will live in one of our cabins or have the opportunity to share a cabin with friends and other families.
-All cabins are equipped with beds and mattresses and are centrally located with easy access to the dining hall, central bathhouse, fire circle, and more!
+Each family will take up residence in one of our cabins or have the opportunity to share a cabin with friends and/or other families.
+All cabins are equipped with up to 10 beds/mattresses and are centrally located with easy access to the dining hall, central bathhouse, fire circle, and more!

-During family camp you will have the opportunity to experience a wide range of programs and activities including canoeing, kayaking, swimming, archery, challenge course, sports, campfires, fishing, group games, hikes, and so much more!
+At camp you will have the opportunity to experience a wide range of programs and activities including canoeing, kayaking, stand up paddleboarding, swimming, archery, tomahawk throwing, challenge course, sports, campfires, fishing, group games, hikes, and so much more!